TutorialDoctor/Software_Development/1 Learn.md

 ## Recursion
 A function calling itself.
 ## Server
 A server is a **computer** that **offers services** to another computer.
-At a restaurant, the restaurant server serves food to other people. in the same way, a file server, serves files to other computers.
+At a restaurant, the restaurant server serves food to other people.
+In the same way, a file server, serves files to other computers.
 A media server serves media (photos, movies) to other computers.
 # Steps To Making a Program
 ___
 1. First, I write a description of what I want the program to do.